orstrings/bylaws/bylaws.md

 The Board of Directors, by resolution adopted by a majority of the entire board, may designate from among its members an Executive Committee and other standing committees consisting of three (3) or more Directors.
 The standing committees shall have such authority as the Board shall by resolution provide; and the Executive Committee shall have all the authority of the Board, except that no such committee shall have authority as to the following matters:

-(a) The filling of vacancies in the Board or in any committee.
+a.
+The filling of vacancies in the Board or in any committee.

-(b) The amendment of repeal of the Bylaws, or the adoption of new Bylaws.
+b.
+The amendment of repeal of the Bylaws, or the adoption of new Bylaws.

-\(c) The amendment or repeal of any resolution of the Board which by its terms, shall not be so amendable or repealable.
+c.
+The amendment or repeal of any resolution of the Board which by its terms, shall not be so amendable or repealable.
 Any reference in these Bylaws to the Board of Directors shall include the Executive Committee unless the context or express provision otherwise indicates.

 ### Section 3.
 Special Committees